 Every startup looks for ways to catapult a business to success.
-Here are some tips for accelerating growth for SaaS (software as a service) companies.
+Here are ten tips for accelerating growth for SaaS (software as a service) companies.

 SaaS startups are often hesitant about charging customers.
 They think that their product is not yet ready, that it’s necessary to get traction and focus on expanding their customer base rather than on growing revenue.